pingidentity/pingidentity-devops-getting-started/11-docker-compose/README.md

     ```
   * Get the images on the Ping Identity [Docker Hub](https://hub.docker.com/u/pingidentity).
 This is the public location for obtaining our Docker images.

-## Starting a stack using Docker Compose
+## Bringing up a stack using Docker Compose

-To start the stack and display all the messages from the startup services, use the command:
+To bring up the stack and display all the messages from the startup services, use the command:

   `docker-compose up`

   > If you use `Ctrl+C`, the stack will be stopped.

-To start the stack without displaying the startup services information, use the `--detach` or `-d` option:
+To bring up the stack without displaying the startup services information, use the `--detach` or `-d` option:

   `docker-compose up --detach`